JiejunShi/PopCanyon/README.md

 	$ python ./scripts/popcanyon.py UMR -h
 	$ python ./scripts/popcanyon.py DMR -h

-`./scripts/MergeUMR.py` is a downstream tool for UMR calling.
+`./scripts/MergeUMR.py` is a downstream tool of UMR calling.
 It is used to merge the adjacent UMR if they meet specified threshold.
 A detailed sub-commands help is available by typing:

 	$ python ./scripts/MergeUMR.py MergeUMR -h